Butler Buzz

 The Exceeding Guidance for NQS Evidence Summary is designed to support you in succeeding at exceeding with guides to exceeding themes and evidence pages for national quality standards.
 Each quality area is followed by an evidence page that captures details of the evidence you've collected, where it is kept, and which element it relates to.

-Tips for Programming for Babies in the Weekly Programming and Reflection Diaries
+Tips for Programming for Babies

 The Weekly Programming and Reflection Diaries are designed to capture programs from babies through to school aged children.
 Slightly adapting the way you approach programming is what will help you complete your program.
 This article will support you to implement the Butler Method for younger age groups.